htmlgraphic/Apache/README.md

 ![Circle CI](https://circleci.com/gh/htmlgraphic/Apache/tree/develop.svg?style=svg)

-This repo will give you a turn key Docker container build for use in **production** OR **dev**.
-The setup includes Apache/2.4.29 build, PHP 7.4+, PHP Composer, [MySQL 8.3.0](https://hub.docker.com/_/mysql) instance and a data container volume.
+This repo provides a Dockerized Apache/PHP environment for **production** or **dev**.
+The current stack is based on Ubuntu 24.04, Apache 2.4, PHP 8.3, Composer 2, MariaDB 10.6, Postfix relay support, and a persistent data volume.

-Using containers offer a huge advantage when developing locally or in prodcution.
-Use this containers for development and deployment.
-Changing `NODE_ENVIRONMENT` within to `.env` to `dev` or `production` will offer a dynamic environment.
+Using containers offers a consistent development and deployment target.
+Set `NODE_ENVIRONMENT` in `.env` to `dev` or `production` to adjust runtime behavior.

 [Ask a question!](https://github.com/htmlgraphic/Apache/issues/new)